Kraisie/RoleWatcher/README.md

 just navigate to your guild in Discord, open the server settings, select "Roles" and drag-and-drop the bot role above the highest forum role. \
 You can give the bot the administrator permission but keep in mind that it literally means the bot can do anything.
 That means if anyone has access to your token to control the bot he can do pretty much anything to your server.
+However, even without the administrator permission the bot has enough permissions to interfere a lot with your server so even if you do not give the bot the administrator permissions you need to keep your token very secure.

 #### Additional information about the bot

 * The bot can only kick or ban people if the highest role of that user is below the highest role of the bot.
-It can not kick or ban the owner at all.
+It can not kick or ban the server owner at all.
 * The bot can only assign roles lower than its own.
 * The bot can only update permissions of channels it can access.
 * Not granting the bot the needed permissions might lead to unknown behaviour.
 * Commands can only be used in channels the bot has access to.
-* The help command will onl show commands your guild can use with the given permissions.
+* The help command will only show commands your guild can use with the given permissions.

 ### Environment